Skip to main content

 "Any action, conduct or comment, including of a sexual nature, that can reasonably be expected to cause offence, humiliation or other physical or psychological injury or illness to an employee, including any prescribed action, conduct or comment."

 Sexual harassment is one of the most common forms of harassment.
 The #MeToo movement has brought to light many serious issues and the significant harm that harassment and violence can have on people.
-As a result, consider having a separate company policy, or section within a more general policy, to address sexual harassment.

 A good harassment policy will also cover other types of harassment, including racial slurs, physical threats, and derogatory jokes.